 These are not part of incorporating a company but are rather part of establishing a fully functional company in BC.

-Costs of Incorporating a Company in BC
+Costs of Incorporating a Company in British Columbia

 Here is a simple breakdown of the average cost for anyone learning how to register a company in BC: